 Step 3: Make Sure It’s Enough to Actually Make a Difference

-Reason: $15,000 in merit scholarships means a lot more at a school where the total cost of attendance is $45,000 than at one where it’s $60,000.
-The higher the average net price is over $32,000, the more likely that regardless of the amount of aid being awarded, the school is still likely to be expensive.
+Reason: $15,000 in merit scholarships means a lot more at a school where the total cost of attendance is $50,000 than at one where it’s $70,000.
+The higher the average net price is over $34,000, the more likely that regardless of the amount of aid being awarded, the school is still likely to be expensive.
+If you want to use only one number to find colleges with the most merit scholarships, this is it.
+Remember to make sure you distinguish private and public schools when doing your comparisons.

-Step 4: Look for Colleges with Incentives to Attract Students with Merit Aid
+Step 4: Look for Colleges with Incentives to Attract Students with Merit Scholarships

 Filter for all schools that admit 50% or more of applicants (column: % Admitted-Total).

 Reason: Colleges that have enough applicants to turn away more than half of them are less likely to need to provide financial incentives such as merit scholarships for students to attend.
-Of course, some will but this is just one way to narrow your list to start with.
+Of course, some will but when you’re trying to find colleges with the most merit scholarships, this is just one way to narrow your list.

-We now have 388 colleges to consider for merit aid.
+We now have 429 colleges to consider for merit scholarships.

-I know 388 seems like a lot but it really isn’t since we haven’t considered any other factors that students might apply.
+I know 429 seems like a lot but it really isn’t since we haven’t considered any other factors that students might apply to the list.

-- None of the colleges on this list are in 8 states.
-Five states have only 1 school.
+- None of the colleges on this list are in 6 states.
+Eight states have only 1 school.

 This is meant to be a starter list.
 It’s not likely to meet the specific needs of any one family.
 Each family will need to adjust the filters to accommodate their situation and include additional ones as necessary.
-But it should generate a large enough list to start a focused search.
+But it should generate a large enough list to find colleges with merit scholarships.
 You’ll still need to use net price calculators and research academics.
 It’s not perfect, but I think it provides a better starting place than just looking at the top schools of US News Best College Rankings.

 Get your own copy of the DIY College Rankings Spreadsheet